 Glow Worm Energy 35 Store Combi Boiler

 This system has two highly insulated 21 litre integrated tanks that reduce heat loss.
 It will deliver hot water quickly and conveniently.
-It is LPG compatible and costs around £1,700.

 It is very energy efficient, has a re-heat time of less than 5 minutes, and has a 7 year warranty.